kyphan38/web/assets/docs/technical/os - ongoing/1-processes/1-introduction.md

 - The executable contains
   - Instructions that the CPU can understand
   - Data of the program (all numbered with addresses)
-- Instructions run on CPU: hardware implements an Instruction Set Architecture (ISA)
+- Instructions run on CPU: Hardware implements an Instruction Set Architecture (ISA)
 - CPU also consists of a few registers
-  - Program Counter (PC): points to the next instruction to be executed
+  - Program Counter (PC): Points to the next instruction to be executed
   - Operands of instructions, memory addresses

 ## What Happens When You Run a Program?